rohanmishra004/Zoom-Clone/plan.md

 # plan of action

-- Initialise NodeJs project
+- Initialise NodeJs project - Complete
-- Initialise First View
+- Initialise First View -Complete
-- Create a room Id
+- Create a room Id - Complete
-- Add the ability to our own video
+- Add the ability to our own video - Complete
 - Add the ability to allow others to stream their video
 - Add styling
 - Add ability to send messages